chizy21/capstone-vetswhocode/README.md

 # Boilerplate HTML

-This is my default boilerplate for HTML / CSS / basic JavaScript projects.
+This is my capstone for Vets Who Code application.